An inverse Grassmannian Littlewood-Richardson rule and extensions: Acknowledgements

+We are grateful for conversations with Zach Hamaker and David E Speyer.
+Many thanks to Alexander Yong for bringing the reference \cite{Wyser} to our attention.
+We are also very grateful to Christian Gaetz, Patricia Klein, Allen Knutson, and Frank Sottile for many helpful comments on earlier drafts.
+In particular, we thank Frank Sottile for pointing out a derivation of Corollary~\ref{cor:monk} from Monk's formula and providing useful remarks on \cite{Bergeron.Sottile, Lenart.Robinson.Sottile}.
+We also thank the anonymous referees for many helpful comments and suggestions.

-OP was partially supported by a Mathematical Sciences Postdoctoral Research Fellowship (\#1703696) from the National Science Foundation, as well as by a Discovery Grant (RGPIN-2021-02391) and Launch Supplement (DGECR-2021-00010) from the Natural Sciences and Engineering Research Council of Canada.
-AW was partially supported by Bill Fulton's Oscar Zariski Distinguished Professor Chair funds.
+O.P.\ was partially supported by a Mathematical Sciences Postdoctoral Research Fellowship (\#1703696) from the National Science Foundation, as well as by a Discovery Grant (RGPIN-2021-02391) and Launch Supplement (DGECR-2021-00010) from the Natural Sciences and Engineering Research Council of Canada.
+A.W.\ was partially supported by Bill Fulton's Oscar Zariski Distinguished Professor Chair funds and by National Science Foundation grant DMS-2344764.